How to Renew Car Registration in Vermont

 To learn more about how to renew your registration credentials with the Vermont DMV, review the information below.

-How to Apply for DMV Registration Renewal in Vermont
+Applying for DMV Registration Renewal in Vermont

 To apply for license plate renewal in VT, you may choose to complete the process online or by phone if you are eligible to do so.
 Typically, you can renew your DMV credentials using one of these application methods if your vehicle’s license plates are not expired by more than 10 months.
 Otherwise, you must apply in person or by mail.